What Is the Meaning of Letting Go?

 It is useless to live in the past.
 You cannot bring it back, and if the past was bad, why relive it in your mind?

-Living in the past is like throwing an anchor in a dangerous sea, where there is bad weather.
-It is absolutely not necessary thing to do.
+Living in the past is like throwing an anchor in a dangerous sea with bad weather.
+It is absolutely not a necessary thing to do.

 6. Don’t Take Things Personally